nvimpel/chipwhisperer/docs/source/debugging.rst

 MPSSE Tutorial
 **************

-We now have a tutorial that walks you through programming and debugging a CW308_STM32F3 via ChipWhipserer, OpenOCD, and gdb `here <https://github.com/newaetech/chipwhisperer-jupyter/blob/master/demos/Debugging%20the%20CW308_STM32F3%20Using%20ChipWhisperer.ipynb>`_
+We now have a tutorial that walks you through programming and debugging a CW308_STM32F3 via ChipWhisperer, OpenOCD, and GDB `here <https://github.com/newaetech/chipwhisperer-jupyter/blob/master/demos/Debugging%20the%20CW308_STM32F3%20Using%20ChipWhisperer.ipynb>`_

 **************************
 Checking for MPSSE Support